interledger/web-monetization-extension/test/testplan/testplan.md

 ##### Test ID: 2.3.3.1.2
 **Function**: Pay one-time when wallet is out of funds
-**Description**: Send a one-time payment to a monetized website when the extension has a sufficient remaining balance but the wallet has insufficient funds
+**Description**: Send a one-time payment to a monetized website when the extension has a sufficient remaining balance but the wallet has insufficient funds.
 **Risk**: R3 (security of funds) and R6 (control my payments)
 **Preconditions**:
 1. The extension is connected to your wallet.